+Table 4: Cloud recommendations

 Physical aspect

 The goal of virtualization is to create applications by disregarding the material aspect to concentrate on the application aspect.
 The hardware being left to the responsibility of the cloud provider.

 Nevertheless, we need to deal with a certain number of responsibilities related to the material aspects such as the geographical location of data and applications, the kind of platform involved in production chain, the storage policy…